Questions for your Breast Surgeon and Medical Oncologist:

 HER2 Receptor Positive (HER2+) tumors are incredibly responsive to chemotherapy when paired with new breakthrough drugs that target these cancers, such as Herceptin and Perjeta.
 The same holds true if a HER2+ tumor is also Estrogen Receptor positive (ER+).
-HER2+ tumors are more aggressive cancers, but we now can treat them more effectively, than in the past, with chemotherapy and “targeted immunotherapy” drugs that are designed to destroy them.
+HER2+ tumors are more aggressive cancers, but we now can treat them more effectively than in the past with chemotherapy and “targeted immunotherapy” drugs designed to destroy them.
 Everyone with a HER2+ tumor larger than 5mm (1/4 inch) and in good health is considered for chemotherapy and targeted therapy.

-Unfortunately, studies have shown that many patients are not offered these standard of care, life-saving “targeted drugs” along with chemotherapy.
+Unfortunately, studies have shown that many patients are not offered this standard of care, life-saving “targeted drugs” along with chemotherapy.
 You will make better treatment choices when you are well informed about HER2 therapies before meeting with your medical oncologist.
-You must inquire about Herceptin, Perjeta, and other “anti-HER2 drugs” that may be of benefit to you.
+You must inquire about Herceptin, Perjeta and other “anti-HER2 drugs” that may be of benefit to you.

 Ask about the benefits of “Neoadjuvant Chemo”